-1.2 RDM - RDM is shooting and/or killing another player without the prior engagement of Roleplay.
-You must give the other party enough time to comply with your demands and consider their actions before you engage in a gunfight.
+1.2 RDM - RDM is shooting, tasing, using rubber bullets, knocking someone out and/or killing another player without prior Roleplay.
+You must give the other party enough time to comply with your demands and consider their actions before you engage.

 - You are not permitted to execute a person if you were not involved in the incapacitation of that person.

 - 1.3 Combat Storing - Storing money, vehicles or gear while an active RP situation is ongoing for the purpose of preventing the opposition getting their hands on it is not permitted.

 - 1.4 Combat Spawning - If your faction/gang is involved in an active combat situation, you may not spawn within a 1.5km radius of that situation.